AssignPrimeIdentity/manifest/README.md

 # Running Code

+Still far from production but at least it has a minimum error.
 You may check the running code starting with [Sequence Diagram](https://chetabahana.github.io/#chetabahana-skema?pad=2) shown below which is developed as [the initial step](https://github.com/eq19/quantum#tabulate-prime-by-the-power-of-168) on building the _[10143 Grammars](https://github.com/eq19/quantum#7th-step-q19-10)_.

 [![Sequence Diagram](https://user-images.githubusercontent.com/36441664/107134254-ee22e180-6922-11eb-9465-3dd64ebf7dca.png)](https://chetabahana.github.io/#chetabahana-skema?pad=2)